RFK Racing in the NASCAR Xfinity Series: As the 6 (2006-2017)

-In 2010, Ricky Stenhouse Jr. drove the No. 6 Ford with Citifinancial as the primary sponsor.
+In 2010, Ricky Stenhouse Jr. drove the No. 6 Ford with Citigroup as the primary sponsor.
 After crashing out of a few early events along with rookie teammate Colin Braun, Roush temporarily benched Stenhouse after he failed to qualify at Nashville in April.
 The No. 6 was driven by Brian Ickler at Kentucky, and by Billy Johnson at Watkins Glen.
 When veteran Mike Kelley took over the pit box, Stenhouse responded with a third-place finish at the fall race at Daytona.
 In the end, Stenhouse got three Top 5's and eight Top 10's and a points finish of 16th.
 The team also won Rookie of the Year honors.
 The next year Cargill Meat Solutions sponsored the team for a few races as Citi had left for Kevin Harvick Incorporated.
 With fresh momentum, and most of the Cup drivers running limited schedules, Stenhouse swept both Iowa races for his first two Nationwide Series victories, and held off former Cup driver Elliott Sadler for the Nationwide Series championship.
 In the end, Stenhouse had a massive improvement from 2010, getting two wins, 16 Top 5's, and 26 Top 10's and won the 2011 NASCAR Nationwide Series championship.
 In 2012, Stenhouse would get six wins, 19 Top 5's, and 26 Top 10's and beat Sadler again in 2012 for his second consecutive championship.